ParedesGab/PP3-my-community-finances-app/README.md

 **Welcome to MyFinances tracker APP!**

-  This expense tracker will help you monitor your income and expenses!
+  This expense tracker will help you monitor your income and expenses for 2025!

   Are you ready to understand your spending habits?

-  Let's go!
+  Let's go! 🚀

 + The live page can be accessed via this [link]()